 - Each student will be assigned an academic advisor at the time of enrollment.
-For Track One students, this person will continue to serve as the student's academic advisor unless the student forms a Graduate Advisory Committee.
-For Track Two students, this person will continue to serve as the student's academic advisor until the student forms a Graduate Advisory Committee.
-For Track 3 students, a new academic advisor will be assigned, typically during the fourth semester, if the student chooses not to form a Graduate Advisory Committee.
+Typically, this person will continue to serve as the student's academic advisor unless the student forms a Graduate Advisory Committee.
 The Chair of the Graduate Advisory Committee becomes the student's academic advisor for all students pursuing a Final Project.
 See "Graduate Advisory Committee" following for details regarding this Committee. - Track Two Graduate students are required to form a Graduate Advisory Committee and pursue an individualized Final Project as part of their degree requirements.
 Students in other Tracks may choose to apply for this option.
-All Final Project proposals initiated by students must be reviewed and approved by the Architecture faculty and by their proposed Graduate Advisory Committee members. - A formal Plan of Graduate Work will be established by the student with the guidance and approval of his or her Advisor or Chair.
-The Plan of Graduate Work must be approved by the Chair, the Director of Graduate Programs for the School, and eventually by the Dean of the Graduate School. - 4 There will be no final oral examination for Final Project students. - Normal admission, residence, transfer credit, and performance requirements of the Graduate School will apply, except as superceded by more stringent requirements of the School of Architecture. - Students must submit a request to graduate within the first two weeks of their final semester online through MyPack Portal.
+All Final Project proposals initiated by students must be reviewed and approved by the Architecture faculty and by their proposed Graduate Advisory Committee members. - A formal Plan of Graduate Work (POW) will be established by the student with the guidance and approval of his or her Advisor or Chair.
+The Plan of Graduate Work must be approved by the Chair, the Director of Graduate Programs for the School, and eventually by the Dean of the NCSU Graduate School.
+Students submit the Plan of Work online via MyPack Portal. - 4 There will be no final oral examination for Final Project students. - Normal admission, residence, transfer credit, and performance requirements of the Graduate School will apply, except as superceded by more stringent requirements of the School of Architecture. - Students must submit a request to graduate within the first two weeks of their final semester online through MyPack Portal.
 This request will include--but is not limited to--a digital submission of the Plan of Graduate Work.
 The DGP will review and approve Plans of Graduate Work after they are submitted by the student.